|

 be as keen on offering an ad-free loss leader for the company’s

+enterprise services.
 Other freemium services that have raised large rounds of funding,

 like Box and Dropbox, face similar pressures.
 (Box even more so since